• Skip to main content

 Ingredients for Umami Seasoning

-• Konbu - Konbu is the Japanese word for kelp, and in Japan, it is harvested, dried, and aged to make soup stocks such as dashi.
+• Konbu - Konbu is the Japanese word for kelp.
+It's also spelled "kombu" in many parts of the world.
+Its scientific name is Macrocystis, and it's very different than nori or other edible seaweeds.
+It's thick and has a leathery texture when wet.
+In Japan, it's harvested, dried, and aged to make soup stocks such as dashi.
 It makes such a potent addition to this umami seasoning because konbu is a rich source of an amino acid called glutamate.
 Not all konbu is the same, so if you can find it, I highly recommend using konbu from the Rausu area of Hokkaido, Japan.
-The konbu from this region is thicker and has a very meaty flavor that works well with this seasoning salt.
+The konbu from this region is thicker and has a very meaty flavor that works well in this seasoning salt.

 • Dried Shiitake Mushroom - Mushrooms contain a nucleic acid called guanosine monophosphate (GMP).
 Dried shiitake mushrooms are a particularly rich source of GMP, with a much higher nucleic acid concentration than fresh shiitakes.
+You can find dried shiitakes in Asian grocery stores, and you may even find ground shiitakes in health food stores.
 If you can't find dried shiitake mushrooms, other dried mushrooms like porcini are another excellent alternative.

 • Salt - There's no need to get fancy here.
 I used regular table salt, but you could do this with kosher salt, sea salt, or finishing salts like fleur de sel.
 You could also omit the salt and just use the umami powder on its own, but I find it more convenient to mix this with salt because you can substitute this one ingredient into any recipe.
 The umami powder alone(without the salt) tends to clump up in a humid area, so if you don't plan to mix it with salt, I recommend storing the powder with a desiccant to keep it from caking.